“Quentin’s film is going to blow people away.” – Damian Lewis on Britannia Awards Red Carpet

 McQueen wrote the following letter to his lawyer, Edward Rubin, asking for his gun permit to be re-instated.
 And once he had his permit, he carried a loaded Magnum with him everywhere, including Jay Sebring’s funeral.

-We obviously have no idea if the Steve McQueen part in the movie would be limited to the events on August 9, 1969; however, The 13th Floor reports that Steve McQueen was apparently a target of the Manson family long before the dinner party at Tate/Polanski house.
+While we do not know much whether Steve McQueen’s part in the movie would be limited to the events on August 9, 1969; however, The 13th Floor reports that Steve McQueen was apparently a target of the Manson family long before the dinner party at Tate/Polanski house.

 “From that moment on, McQueen carried a loaded Magnum with him everywhere he went—including Sebring’s funeral.